darveshkumar1610/DevOps/README.md

 1. Open the inbound port 8080 as Jenkins listens on 8080 port.
 2. Check if java installed "java -version", if not then install using "yum install java-1.8*" command.
     Get the java location using "$(dirname $(dirname $(readlink -f $(which javac))))" command.
-    Add java path "PATH=$PATH:$HOME/bin:$JAVA_HOME" to .bash_profile.
+    Add JAVA_HOME and java path to .bash_profile.
+        JAVA_HOME=/usr/lib/jvm/java-1.8.0-openjdk-1.8.0.312.b07-1.el7_9.x86_64
+        PATH=$PATH:$HOME/bin:$JAVA_HOME
     Run "echo $JAVA_HOME" to verify the java path.
 3. To download and install jenkins for CentOS follow the commands on https://pkg.jenkins.io/redhat-stable/
-4. Update the hostname as Jenkins by running command "hostname jenkins" then exit and relogin.
+4. Update the hostname  as Jenkins(If not jenkins) by running command "hostname jenkins" then exit and relogin.
 5. Start and enable jenkins service. systemctl status jenkins systemctl start jenkins